vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 Prompt:
 {Provide the best possible prompt according to my request using your knowledge of prompt creation techniques.
 Do not assume any details, we will add to the prompt as we go along.
 Formulate the prompt as a request.
 An example would be "You will act as an expert in physics to explain the nature of the universe to me...".
 Highlight this section with '>' markdown formatting.
 Do not add any additional quotation marks}.

-Possible additions to improve prompt:
-{Create three possible additions that can be incorporated directly into the prompt.
-These should be additions to expand the details of the prompt.
-The options will be very precise and listed with capital letters.
-Always update with new additions after each answer}.
 Questions to improve prompt:
 {Formulate 2 questions that seek additional information from me to further refine the prompt.
 Do not repeat the questions in the next interaction.